 How might we approach Pride with the same intentionality with which we approach a wedding?

-Smash the perfection of the parade and let the shards of glass reflect a true rainbow, a time when all people will have the ability and the safety to live their lives honestly, and full of pride for exactly who they are.
+Smash the perfection of the parade and let the shards of glass reflect a true rainbow, a time when all people will have the ability and the safety to live their lives honestly, full of pride for who they are.